 Although by default, no keyboard shortcuts are provided for the generators, it is possible to create your own shortcut for any Generate command.
 See Keyboard Preferences for help with creating shortcuts.

-- There are five related built-in generators: Chirp, DTMF, Noise, Silence and Tone.
+- The built-in generators are: Chirp, DTMF, Noise, Silence and Tone.

-- There are three plugin generators: Click Track, Pluck and Risset Drum.
+- The plugin generators included with Audacity are: Rhythm Track, Pluck, Risset Drum and Sample Data Import.
 Other plug-ins can be added in various formats.

 Add / Remove Plug-ins...

 Selecting this option from the Generate Menu (or the Effect Menu or Analyze Menu) takes you to a dialog which enables you to load and unload Generators (and Effects and Analyzers) from Audacity.
 This enables you to customize your Generate Menu making it shorter or longer as required.
 For details see Plug-in Manager: Effects, Generators and Analyzers.